 Kayaking Hopewell Rocks – where timing is everything

-If you arrive within three hours on either side of low tide you can walk the ocean floor among the flowerpot rock formations.
+If you arrive at Hopewell Rocks within three hours on either side of low tide you can walk the ocean floor among the flowerpot rock formations.
 I did that and could have spent hours taking photos.

 But I also booked a two hour kayaking trip with Baymount Adventures so I had the chance to see The Flowerpots from several different vantage points.
 I’d recommend the experience.